 Installing McMyAdmin for Minecraft on Debian

 McMyAdmin is one of the most popular Minecraft server control panels available.
 It boasts compatibility with third party mods, heavy focus on security and a sleek web interface for managing your server.
-This guide covers the installation and configuration of a new McMyAdmin server on a Linode running Debian 7 or 8.
+This guide covers the installation and configuration of a new McMyAdmin server on a Linode running Debian 9.
 Be aware that to actually play on a Minecraft server you must also have the game client from minecraft.net.